 The one detail Lidia doesn’t have in her cookbook?
 A step-by-step process on how to make the gnocchi, yes there are very detailed instructions, but I believe that nothing beats actually seeing it for yourself.
 It kind of demystifies what is often thought to be an overly-complicated process.
 So I’m going to do something a little different today, and take you through each step of the process.

-You first need to cook the potato, I like to do it in an extremely large pot, that way the potatoes have room to breathe.
-Season the water with plenty of salt, and when the potatoes are fork-tender, take them out, peel them and run them through a ricer.
+Bring the water to a boil.
+Continue to boil until the potatoes are fork-tender.
+Take them out, peel them and run them through a ricer.
 These ricers are pretty cheap, and they not only make the perfect gnocchi, but also make perfect mashed potatoes — I highly recommend having one at your disposal.

 Knead the dough a a few times…